 It was recommended that some of the policy text be strengthened with regard to protecting internationally important wildlife sites.
 The term 'environmental costs' implies that whatever environmental damage that might result would/could be addressed, whereas for European sites the airport operator/promoter would actually need to prove 'no alternatives' and 'imperative reasons of overriding public interest' first.
 'Acknowledging' impacts and meeting 'environmental costs' would not necessarily be compliant with the Habitats Directive.
-Further, section F of Policy T8 states that: 'Proposals that would lead to changes in airport operations or air traffic movements must take full account of their environmental impacts'.
+Further, part E of Policy T8 states that: 'Proposals that would lead to changes in airport operations or air traffic movements must take full account of their environmental impacts and the views of affected communities'.
 'Take full account' could be expanded into a need to avoid adverse effects on internationally important ecological sites.

-In response to both these recommendations, point C of the policy was reworded to read 'The environmental impacts of aviation must be fully and appropriately assessed and where there is no alternative solution or there are overriding public interests the aviation industry should fully meet any appropriate external and environmental costs particularly in respect of noise, air quality and climate change'.
+In response to both these recommendations, part B of the policy was reworded to read 'The environmental impacts of aviation must be fully and appropriately assessed and where there is no alternative solution or there are overriding public interests the aviation industry should fully meet any appropriate external and environmental costs particularly in respect of noise, air quality and climate change'.